West Canberra Wanderers FC: Club facilities

+West Canberra Wanderers FC home fields are at the Melrose Synthetic & Grass fields in Pearce ACT.
+Additional training grounds include fields at Wanniassa 101 & 102.

 Players

 Inaugural squad

 After the merger and with the departure of previous Woden Valley FC head coach Mitch Stevens and Weston-Molonglo FC head coach Graeme Plath, only six players returned from the Woden Valley team that competed in the 2014 ACTPL and three players from the 2014 Premiership winning Weston-Molonglo FC Capital League side.
 The new squad for 2015 saw a number of players drafted in from Canberra City (who dropped out of the NPL) and Monaro Panthers.

-The long term plan for the club is to develop youth products and bring them through the youth ranks into the senior elite setup.
-The major challenge for the club that has a youth pool of over 3,500 players to draw from is to retain the best players once they graduate to first team football as traditionally both the community clubs struggled to compete financially with some of the other NPL clubs in the ACT when previously participating in the first grade.
+The long-term plan for the club is to bring players through the youth ranks into the senior elite setup.
+The major challenge for the club that has a youth pool of over 3,500 players to draw from is to retain strong players once they graduate to first team football as traditionally both the community clubs struggled to compete financially with some of the other NPL clubs in the ACT when previously participating in the first grade.